ldv-klever/klever/docs/dev.rst

 the steps:

 #.
 First install all requirements and prepare configuration properties according to the installation documentation.
-   Do it after you have working Omega server.
+   Do it after you have working Klever Bridge server.
    All additional tools and configuration files should be outside from the Klever sources and corresponding working directories.

 #.
 Run client-controller.
 Use script :file:`Scheduler/bin/client-controller.py` and path to a prepared client-controller
    configuration file as the first argument.
 Be sure that you have chosen clean working directory outside of sources for an execution.
 If you would turn on web-UI in configuration and place necessary files in the consul directory you will get a visualization of all checks at *http://localhost:8500/ui*.

 #.
-Run native scheduler after you have running controller and Omega server.
+Run native scheduler after you have running controller and Klever Bridge server.
 Run script
    :file:`Scheduler/bin/native-scheduler.py` with the path to a scheduler configuration file as a single argument.
 Be sure that you have chosen clean working directory outside of sources for an execution.